Cities of Salt: Political context

 Authoritarian states like Iran, Saudi Arabia, and UAE in the Arab world have used petrodollars to uphold their political power-structures.
 Criticism and dissidence are censored or strictly monitored.
 Externally, the Arab world is still haunted by the relics of colonialism and imperialism.
 Britain made many important statements, such as the British Mandate for Palestine and the Balfour Declaration, that led to the creation of Israel.
 There is also an internal split of opinion on the relationship with the U.S. within the Arab world.
 Countries like Saudi Arabia and Israel have eagerly been working with the U.S. while others like Iran and Iraq feel antagonistic to the U.S., marked with the 1973 Oil Crisis and the U.S.'s continuous support of Israel.

 Social context

 The Arab world is also ambivalent about having a fully secular, western-style society.
-Iran is still a theocratic country and Saudi Arabia has monarchies.
+Iran is still a theocratic country and Saudi Arabia a monarchy.
 Governments and the general public are wary of Western influences that might corrupt their hearts and minds.
 For example, Saudi Arabia did not lift the ban on cinemas until 2018.